Causal Intersectionality and Dual Form of Gradient Descent for Multimodal Analysis: a Case Study on Hateful Memes: Related Work

 \subsection{LLM}

 Large Language Models (LLMs), known for their powerful in-context few-shot learning capabilities \cite{brownLanguageModelsAre2020} in various NLP and multimodal tasks, are emerging as significant tools \cite{zhaoSurveyLargeLanguage2023}.
-To understand their inner workings, research on LLM's language abilities has examined size-predicted performance \cite{kaplanScalingLawsNeural2020,henighanScalingLawsAutoregressive2020}, and the efficacy of well-designed training \cite{weiFINETUNEDLANGUAGEMODELS2022,christianoDeepReinforcementLearning2017}.
-However, understanding LLM's causal power remains a complex and emerging area of study \cite{banQueryToolsCausal2023,kicimanCausalReasoningLarge2023}. \\ The main challenge stems from LLM's massive size and remarkable performance in gradient-free learning.
-Meta-learning explains in-context learning via meta-gradient \cite{coda-fornoMetaincontextLearningLarge2023,chenMetalearningLanguageModel2022}, while theoretical work \cite{daiWhyCanGPT2023a} illustrate linear attention for dual-form gradient descent.
-Our contribution demonstrates that meta-gradient and causal task design together could be used for intuitive LLM evaluation.
+To understand their inner workings, meta-gradient, or the update of the attention weights as a secondary form of the gradient, explains in-context learning empirically \cite{coda-fornoMetaincontextLearningLarge2023,chenMetalearningLanguageModel2022} and theoretically \cite{daiWhyCanGPT2023a,vonoswaldTransformersLearnInContext2023}.\\ However, understanding LLM's causal power remains a complex and emerging area of study \cite{banQueryToolsCausal2023,kicimanCausalReasoningLarge2023}.
+Moreover, unlike the traditional classifier-attached-encoder model (e.g. BERT \cite{devlinBERTPretrainingDeep2019}) with \textit{predicted probability}, how to estimate the causal effect of chatbot-style LLM and analyze its inner workings quantitatively remains elusive.
+This study demonstrates that a dedicated task design could be used to estimate LLM's causal effect and that a meta-gradient could explain its inner workings concerning that effect.